rainmaker29/Tibbe-RAG/README.md

 ## Citation

-If you use this benchmark or the Tibbe-AG framework, please cite the paper:
+If you use this benchmark or the Tibbe-RAG framework, please cite the paper:

 ```bibtex
 @inproceedings{sayeed2025tibbeag,